Gaugino: Mixing

 Gauginos mix with higgsinos, the superpartners of the Higgs field's degrees of freedom, to form mass eigenstates called neutralinos, which are electrically neutral, and charginos, which are electrically charged.

 In many supersymmetric models, the lightest supersymmetric particle (LSP), often a neutralino such as the photino, is stable.
-In that case it is a WIMP and a candidate for dark matter.
+In that case it is a weakly interacting massive particle (WIMP) and a candidate for dark matter.